 * Don’t buy more than one nursing bra to begin with as you don’t know how big your breasts will be.
 It often takes up to two to four weeks for the milk production to get established and your breast size can change in that time.
 Therefore, wait with getting more bras until you know exactly what size you will be.
 I have always got measured at John Lewis and found them very good.

 * If you want to use a TENS machine during labour, there are places you can rent them from.
 If you use the Boots one, you collect advantage card points at the same time.

-* Join Boots Parenting Club and get extra points on purchases as well as a free changing bag.
+* Join Boots Parenting Club and get extra points on purchases.

 * For labour, pack snacks like energy bars or something you take little bites from for you AND for your birthing partner.
 You don’t want them to go off for a snack and miss it all.
 Sometimes things can happen suddenly and fast.

 * If you would like a water birth, make sure your birthing partner brings swim gear should they wish to come into the pool with you.

 * If you end up having a C-section and you know about it beforehand, I would get waxed as otherwise the midwife/doctor will do it for you in hospital.
 I got myself waxed just in case towards the end of my pregnancy.
 Waxing during pregnancy hurts a lot more by the way.

 * Bring straws to drink from for labour.
 It is hard to drink from a bottle or cup when you are having constant contractions.

 * Pour warm water over your belly when you wee after you have had your baby, or wee in the shower.
 You will feel uncomfortable; it might even hurt a lot and the warm water makes it sting less and makes it less uncomfortable.